ystkfujii/terraform-nifcloud-minimum-k8s-cluster/README.md

 | security_group_name | The security group used in the cluster   |
 | worker_info         | The worker information in cluster        |
 | control_plane_info  | The control plane information in cluster |

-## Requirements

-Before this module can be used on a project, you must ensure that the following pre-requisites are fulfilled:

-1. Terraform are [installed](#software-dependencies) on the machine where Terraform is executed.
-2. The Nifcloud Account you execute the module with has the right permissions.
-    - You can set environment variable `NIFCLOUD_ACCESS_KEY_ID` and `NIFCLOUD_SECRET_ACCESS_KEY`

 ### Software Dependencies